danizen/django-sqlextras/README.md

   commands can print the relations, e.g. TABLE, VIEW, FUNCTION, PROCEDURE, INDEX objects that are expected in your database.
 See `sqlextras.sql` for some limited developed ideas.

 * Use `sqlparse` to look for DDL statements in the file, and do some linting.

+* Provide commands to recompute a checksum - a little dangerous to the concept of operation, but will be necessary sometimes.

+* Provide commands to revise files, e.g. if a file is a "CREATE OR REPLACE VIEW", why not support a "dupsqlmigrate" management command that makes a copy of a file and uses the present file as the backwards file?
+(ANSWER - the user hasn't tested it yet, and so the capability to recompute the checksum might be needed).